Drug prophylaxis

 The maximum approved daily dose of verapamil for the indications hypertension and coronary heart disease is 480 mg.
 In neurology, this dose must be exceeded in individual cases in the preventative treatment of cluster headaches.
 Dosages of 240 mg to 960 mg/day and in individual cases even more may be necessary.
 Unreleased verapamil leads to fluctuations and gaps in the plasma level; effectiveness is reduced by unretarded verapamil.
 In addition, the verapamil level drops at night when administered without retardation.
 The risk of attacks is particularly high in the first few hours of the day.
 Therefore, only sustained-release verapamil should be used as standard.

-– As with cardiological indications, patients with cluster headache are started with 240 mg/day (verapamil retard 2 × 120 mg at 12-hour intervals).
-In the case of very severe and frequent attacks, Verapamil retard 2 × 240 mg can be started immediately.
+– As with cardiological indications, treatment for patients with cluster headaches begins with 240 mg/day (verapamil retard 2 × 120 mg at 12-hour intervals).
+In cases of very severe and frequent attacks, treatment can also be started directly with verapamil retard 2 × 240 mg.

-– In the first week, ergotamine tartrate (e.g. ergotamine 2 × 1–2 mg) or a triptan (e.g. Naratriptan 2 × 2.5 mg) according to a fixed schedule or a corticosteroid regimen can be given as concomitant medication until it becomes effective.
+– During the first week, until the onset of effectiveness, ergotamine tartrate (e.g. ergotamine 2 × 1–2 mg) or a triptan (e.g. naratriptan 2 × 2.5 mg) can be administered according to a fixed schedule, or a corticosteroid regimen can be given as concomitant medication.

-– If attacks occur again after the concomitant medication has been discontinued, Verapamil retard 2 × 240 mg can be steadily increased up to 960 mg every 12 hours and, if necessary, every 3 to 7 days.
+– If attacks recur after discontinuation of the accompanying medication, Verapamil retard 2 × 240 mg can be administered at 12-hour intervals and, if necessary, gradually increased every 3 to 7 days up to 960 mg.

 – Attention must be paid to side effects such as conduction disorders, constipation, edema and flushing.

-– All patients receiving verapamil must have a baseline ECG obtained and assessed for PQ time.
+– All patients receiving verapamil must have a baseline ECG performed and evaluated with regard to the PQ interval.

-– This is standard for patients with heart disease and hypertension.
-If patients with cluster headache do not provide a current ECG, it must be obtained before initiating therapy with verapamil.
+This is standard practice for patients with heart disease and hypertension.
+If patients with cluster headaches do not have a recent ECG, one must be performed before initiating verapamil therapy.

-– An AV block of 1° (PQ > 0.20 s) is not a contraindication, but it is a limitation of use.
-Verapamil should not be prescribed for PQ times of around 0.25, and certainly from 0.30 s.
+– A first-degree AV block (PQ > 0.20 s) is not a contraindication, but it does limit its use.
+Verapamil should not be prescribed with PQ times of approximately 0.25 s or higher, and certainly not with PQ times of 0.30 s or higher.

-– Any higher AV block from II° is a contraindication, as is suspicion of heart failure.
+Any higher AV block from grade II onwards is a contraindication, as is any suspicion of heart failure.

-– If there is a strict indication for the use of verapamil for cluster headaches with AV block I°, a control ECG must be written for the first time after 1-2 weeks, and also 1-2 weeks after each dose increase.
+– If there is a strict indication for the use of verapamil in cluster headache with AV block I°, a control ECG must be recorded for the first time after 1–2 weeks, and likewise 1–2 weeks after each dose increase.

-– If AV block increases, verapamil must be discontinued.
-If the AV block remains unchanged, checks should be carried out every 6 months.
-An interdisciplinary collaboration with a cardiologist to monitor progress should take place.
-Beta blockers must not be given at the same time.
+– If the AV block worsens, verapamil must be discontinued.
+If the AV block remains unchanged, follow-up examinations should be performed every 6 months.
+Interdisciplinary collaboration with a cardiologist for monitoring the course of treatment is recommended.
+Beta-blockers must not be administered concurrently.

 The use of verapamil in the prevention of cluster headache may be limited by cardiac side effects.
 A French working group examined the cardiac safety of high-dose verapamil treatments for cluster headache.
 The dosages were over 720 mg per day.
 Among 200 patients, 29 (14.8%) used dosages of 877 ± 227 mg per day.
 ECG changes were found in 38% (11/29).
 Seven patients (24%) had bradycardia as a mild adverse event and 4 patients (14%) had arrhythmias that were classified as serious adverse events.
 Patients who had ECG changes required higher doses (1003 ± 295 mg per day vs. 800 ± 143 mg per day).
 Mild or severe adverse events were independent of dosage level.
 Approximately three quarters of the patients showed a long-delayed onset of cardiac side effects with the symptoms described appearing after more than 2 years.
 The results demonstrate the need for patients receiving high-dose verapamil therapies to undergo regular and careful cardiac monitoring and also require detailed follow-up and success monitoring over the long term.